 In 2008 the decaying wall and overhanging buddleia opposite the centre was removed and replaced with a new wall that greatly improved the location turning an intimidating area into a bright hospitable location.
 The loose paved area was cleared and replaced with a raised patio complete with wheel chair access point and most recently, scrub land has been cleared and made into a garden complete with flowers and shrubs.
 All of this work was carried out by the young people who use the centre and clearly demonstrate that today’s young people can be contributors, when mentored properly, for the benefit of the community they live in.

-On the 20th February 2009 the new extension to the centre was officially opened by Simon Boyle the Lord Lieutenant for Gwent.
-This extension houses the counselling suite, manned by our BACP approved counsellors, which can be accessed separate to the centre if needed.
+On the 20th February 2009 the new extension to the centre was officially opened by Simon Boyle, the then Lord Lieutenant for Gwent.
+The principal use of the extension, which can be accessed separately from the centre if needed, is by external agencies offering rehabilitation and other services.
 This large project was again undertaken by a team of young people who use the centre with the supervision of the centre staff.
 The extension also houses a prayer room upstairs to provide a quiet area for the young people to pray if they wish.